 The new provisions in the Rules of Procedure have established a new legislative process.
 The key to the new process is the new Committee on Legislation.
 It is chaired by the Deputy Speaker for Legislation to lend the committee added weight.
 The Committee on Legislation compiles proposed amendments submitted by committees into a summary of proposed amendments and then submits a report on the summary.
 The plenary sitting of the National Assembly then decides on the summary of proposed amendments.
 The Committee on Legislation has decision-making powers, as it has the authority to decide which of the proposed amendments will come before the National Assembly for a vote.

-The Committee Representing the Nationalities is unique in that its membership consists of not only nationality MPs, but also nationality advocates.
-However, in the current parliamentary cycle its membership consist of only nationality advocates, who have the right to vote in this committe, in costrast to the plenary sitting.
+The Committee Representing the Nationalities is unique in that its membership consists of a nationality MP, who is the chairperson, and 12 nationality advocates.
+Nationality advocates have the right to vote in this committe, in costrast to the plenary sitting.
 The Committee Representing the Nationalities forms its position on the report by the government on the status of the nationalities and the report by the Commissioner for Fundamental Rights.
 The committee chairperson may move to have the House Committee place an item on the orders of the day, as one affecting the interests and rights of the nationalities, and by doing so authorise nationality advocates to participate in the debate on the item.